 How Many Packs Of Hair Do You Need For Box Braids?

 It's pretty understandable not to know how many packs of hair are necessary for box braids.
 It is especially true when you are a newbie at using box braids.
+The truth is, there isn't a one-size-fits-all answer to this confusion.

 How many packs of hair you need will vary from one person to another.
 Several considerable factors when identifying how much hair you will need are the following: